whatwedo/wwd-trusty-dev/README.md

 #whatwedo - wwd-trusty-dev
 We at [whatwedo](https://whatwedo.ch/) are often devloping applications in VM's.
-One [Vagrant VM](https://www.vagrantup.com/) per project would be the perfect solution but it can cause problems if you are working on a lot of different projects.
 The installation of every VM takes a bunch of time and the maintenance of the different VM's is a real pain.
-So we decided to use one VM for all projects.
+So we decided to use one big base image for all projects.

 ##Requirements
 * [Virtualbox](https://www.virtualbox.org/)